tranvansang/express-transformer/README.md

 ## Transformation chain
 A transformation chain has the following methods.

-This methods list can be extended via `addTransformerPlugin`.
+You can add your own method via `addTransformerPlugin`.
 Associated Typescript typing extend is also available.

 - `chain.transform(callback, options)`: append a custom transformation/validation to the chain.